excellarateinc/voyage-api-java/README.md

 * __Coding Standards__
   - Industry accepted language coding standards
   - Best practices when developing within the code base
+  - Standard enforced using static code analysis at build time (CodeNarc)
   - See our [Development Team Standards](#development-team-standards)

 ### System Administrators
 * __Deploy Instructions__
   - Full instructions on how to properly build, test, and package the API app for deploy